Cursor Pricing Explained

 How Does Cursor Pricing Work?

-Individual Subscription Rates
+Cursor Individual Subscription Rates

 Cursor individual subscription rates

-Team Subscription Rates
+Cursor Business Subscription Rates

-Cursor team subscription rates
+Cursor business subscription rates

 What This Means for You